badboy/i3-ipc/README.markdown

 -----------

 As of commit [3db4890][] i3 added events.
-For now there's only one event: `workspace`.
+For now there's only two events: `workspace` and `focus`.

 According to the documentation:
+> workspace
-> This event is sent when the user switches to a different workspace, when a new workspace is initialized or when a workspace is removed (because the last client vanished).
+>   Sent when the user switches to a different workspace, when a new workspace is initialized or when a workspace is removed (because the last client vanished).
+> output
+>   Sent when RandR issues a change notification (of either screens, outputs, CRTCs or output properties).

 i3-ipc uses [EventMachine][em] to receive and handle these events.